SagiNevet/Public-Holiday-Checker/README.md

 - **Learn More**: Clickable links that direct users to Google for more details about each holiday.

 ## Demo Video
-Check out the demonstration of how to use the **Public Holiday Checker**:
+Check out the demonstration of how to use the **Worldwide Holidays Finder**:

 [![Worldwide Holidays Finder Demonstration](https://img.youtube.com/vi/S-bNmzzNPXw/0.jpg)](https://youtu.be/S-bNmzzNPXw)